kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - GET managedClusters/{clusterName}/upgradeGuards/default/evaluations — list evaluations for recent upgrade runs
 - GET managedClusters/{clusterName}/upgradeGuards/default/evaluations/{upgradeRunId} — get one evaluation timeline
 (Same shapes apply for the agent pool child resource path.)

+Prometheus linkage and ID requirements
+- `prometheus.ruleGroupIds` must be full ARM resource IDs of `Microsoft.AlertsManagement/prometheusRuleGroups`, for example: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.AlertsManagement/prometheusRuleGroups/{ruleGroupName}`.
+Short names or partial IDs are not accepted.
+- Optional `prometheus.ruleNames[]` acts as an allowlist filter within the provided rule groups.
+If omitted, all alerting rules in those groups are eligible.
+Matching is by exact rule name.
+- On PUT, AKS validates that each rule group exists and is readable with the caller’s/cluster’s identity.
+If not, the request fails with clear diagnostics.
+- Multiple rule groups are supported (1–16).
+Duplicates are ignored.
+- Policy can audit/require IDs via alias: `Microsoft.ContainerService/managedClusters/upgradeGuards.prometheus.ruleGroupIds[*]`.

 Example: PUT (create/update) child resource
 ```http